Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Coding for Downlink Massive Random Access

 Consider the task of categorizing the $k$ active users into $c$ categories, where each category must have a fixed number of $k_\ell$ users, $\ell \in [c]$, and $\sum_{\ell = 1}^{c} k_{\ell} = k$.
 The BS wants to transmit label $\ell \in [c]$ to the $k_{\ell}$ users in category $\ell$.
 Each user is only interested in its own category.

-Assuming that all category assignments satisfying the constraint $\sum_{\ell = 1}^{c} k_{\ell} = k$ are equally likely, the source $(X_1, \cdots, X_k)$, which represents the category labels for the $k$ active users, is an exchangeable random sequence.
+Assuming that all category assignments satisfying the constraint $\sum_{\ell = 1}^{c} k_{\ell} = k$ are equally likely, the sources $(X_1, \cdots, X_k)$, which represent the category labels for the $k$ active users, form an exchangeable random sequence.
 This exchangeable random sequence can also be thought of as drawing $k$ balls from an urn without replacement, where the urn contains $k$ balls in total; the balls are labeled with $\ell \in [c]$; and there are $k_\ell$ balls with label $\ell$.

 To communicate the category labels to the active users, we can use an urn codebook, where the entries of the codewords can be thought of as drawing $k$ balls from the same urn, but with replacement.
 Notice that the urn contains $k_\ell$ balls for each label $\ell$ with $k_\ell$ fixed, so the codebook distribution $q(\mathbf{x}) = \prod_{\ell=1}^{c} \left( \frac{k_\ell}{k} \right)^{k_\ell}$ is a constant over the support of $p(\mathbf x)$.
-So, we can apply \eqref{eq:Theorem1_2} in Theorem \ref{thm:main} to show that a rate of
+So, we can apply \eqref{eq:Theorem1_2} in Theorem \ref{thm:main} to show that the following common message length is achievable: